sixtus/go-finger-exercise/ASSUMPTIONS.md

    - initial thought: it probably makes sense to keep the values in a slice (so the map value is just the slice offset).
 This will allow to use a quickselect w/o extra conversion step from map values to value slice.
-     Let's see if we find a beter approach in-flight, but this seems like a fairly good trade off between code complexity and runtime efficiency.
+     Let's see if we find a better approach in-flight, but this seems like a fairly good trade off between code complexity and runtime efficiency.
    - This problem is more complex than it first appears.
 Defend with tests and revisit our assumptions frequently to make sure we don't have any logic